-A public limited company can, for lawful purposes, be set up by three or more persons in Pakistan.
-The partners will have to subscribe their names to a Memorandum of Association and, as with private and single limited companies, the public limited company must comply with the requirements of the Companies Act.
+For lawful purposes, a public limited company can be set up by three or more persons in Pakistan.
+The partners will have to subscribe their names to a Memorandum of Association, and, as with private and single limited companies, the public limited company must comply with the requirements of the Companies Act.

-One thing to keep in mind is that such a company is set up for the general public, and its shares are offered with limited liability.
+One thing to remember is that such a company is set up for the general public, and its shares are offered with limited liability.
 These shares are made available through a public offering or through the stock market.

 Capital Required to Register a Company in Pakistan

 The table below provides the details of capital required along to register a certain type of company in Pakistan:

 Single Member Company